Cricket at Bedford

 |Vicram Sohal||Member of ECB elite player development squad|

 The Summer Term has changed in recent years with more and more boys sitting more and more exams.
 However the fixture list remains strong both in terms of the quality of opponents and in the number of sides fielded.
 13 Teams regularly represent the School.
 Each year there are matches against Australian & South African touring teams whilst traditions such as the two day games against Tonbridge and the Old Boys and old school fixtures against Dulwich and Harrow remain.

 There is a keenly contested House competition each summer, as well as a catching competition that culminates in a heaving pavilion and the awarding of the Derek Randall Catcher’s Cup.
 In 2009 it was won by Ben Beazley, the 2nd XI wicket-keeper, and in 2010 by 4th former Charlie Thurston.
 In 2011 it was won by George Cox, in 2012 by Oliver Burgess, and in 2013 by Ajay Momi

 The School has toured regularly in recent years competing in the Sir Garfield Sobers Tournament in 1998, where they reached the semi-finals and 2001.
 In December 2004 a squad of 28 boys visited Australia playing 15 fixtures and visiting the MCG for the Boxing Day Test Match.
 In 2008, 32 boys played schools and clubs on the Caribbean islands of St. Lucia and Antigua, and in the February half term 2010 a 1st XI squad played 5 matches in Cape Town by way of preparation for the 2010 summer term.
-In August 2011 18 boys toured Sri Lanka playing 7 games over 2 weeks, and a squad of 16 will travel to Dubai in April, as they did in 2013, to prepare for the 2014 season.
+In August 2011 18 boys toured Sri Lanka playing 7 games over 2 weeks, and a squad of 16 travelled to Dubai in April, as they did in 2013, to prepare for the 2014 season.